Secure Hybrid Key Growing via Coherence Witnessing and Bipartite Encoding: Simulation

 In this section, we display the optimal value $L$ obtained for different values of $N$ and varying noise conditions.
 We argue why the obtained outcome is an expected one, which later serves to robustly present and discuss relevant variable dependencies obtained with our numerical implementation.

 Fig. \ref{fig_optimization}, shows how, for a fixed $N$, the optimal value $L$ decreases with increasing noise regimes.
 In the noiseless case, $L$ coincides with $N$, i.e., with that value that maximizes the fidelity between the reference state $\ket{\psi}(L)$ and the state it is swapped-tested against assuming an ideal transmission.
-For higher noise conditions, instead, the value of $L$ gradually decreases until it reaches the value $0$ for merely noisy data.
+For higher noise conditions, instead, the value of $L$ gradually decreases until it vanishes for merely noisy data.
 This can also be understood by noticing that, when photon loss increases, new coherence terms appear in the Fock basis, of lower photon number and without disturbing the initial photon-number difference between contributing terms, i.e., $N$.

-Fig. \ref{qber_and_cost} shows, for three different noise levels also studied in Fig. \ref{fig_optimization}, the dependency on $N$ for both the QBER obtained when reading out photon-number encoded bits and the optimal value of $\chi$ which, given any value below $0$ and with a precision that increases with the amount of sent pulses, allows for detecting both eavesdropping and Alice-impersonation attacks.
+Fig. \ref{qber_and_cost} shows, for three different noise levels also studied in Fig. \ref{fig_optimization}, the dependency on $N$ for both the QBER obtained when reading out photon-number-encoded bits and the optimal value of $\chi$.
 Remarkably, for both low-noise conditions and our estimated noise impact for a distance between parties of around $8$ km, the QBER rapidly decreases with $N$ while $\chi$ increases at a slower pace.
-Thus, for the indicated noise conditions, and for certain moderate values of $N$, our proposal enlarges the raw key and lowers its QBER with respect to single-photon-based implementation, while remaining secure.
+Thus, for the indicated noise conditions, and for certain moderate values of $N$, our proposal enlarges the generated raw key and lowers its QBER with respect to single-photon-based implementation, while remaining secure.